uvacorpnet/big3/README.md

 - 'Total assets (last value) th USD',
 - 'Type of entity'

+### We excluded:
+- Non-US exhanges and private US exchanges.
+The exchanges that were remaining were:  "'NYSE MKT','NYSE ARCA','NASDAQ/NMS (Global Market)','NASDAQ National Market', 'New York Stock Exchange (NYSE)'
+- Private equity firms and Funds.
+We added JPMORGAN CHASE & CO (BvD ID US132624428) by hand since Orbis has mistakenly classified this very large US bank as a Private Equity firm.
+- US041867445 (State Street Bank and Trust Co) because this subsidiary of State Street acts as a custodian, holding the shares for the ultimate owners.
+- Public ownership (many small ownership combines) and owners whose ID start by ZZ (no people or companies).

+### We kept
+- The largest ownership percentage between direct and total ownership (null values considered zero).
+- The sum of the ownership percentages of the Big Three
+- The position of that sum among all the shareholder, with the code 1 = largest, 2 = second largest, 3 = third largest, 4 = rest.

 #### IMPORTANT: This data is not provided, only the end result. big3_position.csv, that can be used to replicate all figures (step 3-5).  big3_position.csv has the following data:
 - Company_name:
 - Company_ID: Orbis ID